-Refer to Infiltration Basins in Volume V of the SWMMWW for site considerations related to infiltration basins.
+Refer to Infiltration Basins Ponds in Volume V of the SWMMWW for site considerations related to infiltration basinsponds.
 Additional site considerations may apply depending on site conditions and other factors.

-Refer to Infiltration Basins in Volume V of the SWMMWW for infiltration basin design criteria.
+Refer to Infiltration Basins-Ponds in Volume V of the SWMMWW for infiltration basin-pond design criteria.

-Refer to Infiltration Basins in Volume V of the SWMMWW for infiltration basin sizing requirements.
+Refer to Infiltration Basins-Ponds in Volume V of the SWMMWW for infiltration basin-pond sizing requirements.

-Refer to Infiltration Basins in Volume V of the SWMMWW for infiltration basin minimum construction requirements.
-The following minimum construction requirements also apply to infiltration basins installed in Seattle:
+Refer to Infiltration Basins Ponds in Volume V of the SWMMWW for infiltration basin pond minimum construction requirements.
+The following minimum construction requirements also apply to infiltration basins ponds installed in Seattle:

-- The development plan sheets shall list the proper construction sequence so that the infiltration basin is protected during construction. - The floor of an infiltration basin shall be raked or deep tilled after final grading to restore infiltration rates.
+- The development plan sheets shall list the proper construction sequence so that the infiltration basin pond is protected during construction. - The floor of an infiltration basin-pond shall be raked or deep tilled after final grading to restore infiltration rates.

-Infiltration basin O&M requirements are provided in Appendix G (BMP No. 2).
+5.4.8.8.
+Operations and Maintenance Requirements Infiltration basin-pond O&M requirements are provided in Appendix G (BMP No. 2).

-5.4.9.
-Infiltration Chambers/Vaults
+5.4.9.Infiltration Chambers/Vaults5.4.9.1.Description